 Maximum recommended heating area by climate zone Consult our map

-The hot air gravity distribution kit available with the Mundo II will allow you to harness all the power from this incredible fireplace while respecting the contemporary lines of your decor.
-The most serious user can also install a forced air distribution kit which will allow for better and more efficient heat transfers to rooms located further from the fireplace.
+The air gravity kit available with the Mundo II will allow you to harness all the power from this incredible fireplace while respecting the contemporary lines of your decor.
+The most serious user can also install a forced air kit which will allow for better and more efficient heat transfers to rooms located further from the fireplace.

 APPROVED FOR THE ISLAND OF MONTREAL